Kentucky Books: Best Novels Set in the Bluegrass State

 This dual-time novel features both the 1940s and 1990s, along with multiple points of view.

-NOTE: Please check trigger warnings if needed, the book includes some difficult topics, but we’re not sharing them here as one in particular is a spoiler.
+NOTE: Please check trigger warnings if needed.
+The book includes some difficult topics, but we’re not sharing them here as one in particular is a spoiler.

 Book Summary

 Colton Gentry finally has a hit song after a decade-long slump.
-He’s on tour opening for a super-star, and he’s even married to another hot star.
+He’s on tour opening for a superstar, and he’s even married to another hot star.
 But he’s not okay.

 His best friend, Duane, was recently murdered on stage by a mass shooter at a festival.
 Colton continued to perform, but one night, his ongoing grief and Jim Beam led him to share his unfiltered opinion on guns in front of the audience.
 It doesn’t go over well.